stomp-js/stomp-js.github.io/_posts/2018-09-10-using-stomp-with-sockjs.md

 This function should return a WebSocket compatible object.

 **Note: this function may be invoked multiple times.
-Each time a broker (re)connects, it needs a new instance of WebSocket.**
+Each time a broker (re)connects, it needs a new instance of WebSocket/SockJS.**

 ## Usage